dgokduman/TensorFlow---Object-Detection-Project/README.md

 # TensorFlow--Object-Detection-Project

-This project developed by Doğukan Gökduman
+This project is developed by Doğukan Gökduman.

   The TensorFlow Object Detection project tests objects in photos and videos using various pre-trained models.
 To use the program, you need to run the `run_me.py` file.

 Place the photos or videos you want to test in the "test" folder, and change the file location of the desired image in the `run_me.py` file (for example: `imagePath = "test/2.jpg"`).